4mritGiri/OnlineShopping/README.md

 ## Introduction
-This is my first real project with `django` and i had many challenges to make this. django is very simple and nice framework i have ever seen. beause its powered and developed with `python` and i love python too.
+Django is very simple and nice framework i have ever seen. beause its powered and developed with `python` and i love python too.
 Actually, i just developed a backend side of this website and frontend side of it is pre-created and i just downloaded. everything that a Ecommerce website needed is available in the following website and can used by everyone who wants to start or have small shopping.
 Enjoy it. :)